tedpaulsen/hearts/README.md

 # hearts
-Wanna play Hearts?
+wanna play hearts?

-This program keeps track of the points and winning card in the game of Hearts.
+this program keeps track of the points and winning card in the game of hearts.
-(Warning: Not fully idiot-proof)
+(warning: not fully idiot-proof)